Client Rights Policy

-- It shall be the policy of Community Counseling Center to afford all clients the full spectrum of rights as recipients of our services, to provide all clients with the process by which to address any grievance and to thoroughly report and investigate any allegation of abuse or neglect.
+It shall be the policy of Community Counseling Center to afford all clients the full spectrum of rights as recipients of our services, to provide all clients with a process by which to address any grievance, and to thoroughly report and investigate any allegation of abuse or neglect.

-- The Corporation will periodically hold staff training in matters of client rights.
+3. The Agency will periodically hold workforce training in matters of client rights.

-- Allegations of abuse and neglect are to be reported and will be investigated by the Corporation Client Rights Officer in a manner consistent with the Corporation’s Client Grievance Procedure.
+4. Allegations of abuse and neglect are to be reported and will be investigated by the Agency Client Rights Officer in a manner consistent with the Agency’s Client Rights and Grievance Procedure.

-- Reporting is the responsibility of all Corporation staff and volunteers.
+A. Reporting is the responsibility of all Agency workforce.

-- The Chief Executive Officer is to be promptly notified of all allegations of abuse and neglect by staff and will review the written results of the Client Rights Officer’s investigation.
-The Chief Executive Officer or designee will notify the MHRS Board of allegations and the results of the investigation and will notify the Personnel committee of the (Corporation) board.
+B. The Chief Executive Officer is to be promptly notified of all allegation of abuse and neglect by workforce and will review the written results of the Client Rights Officer’s investigation.
+The Chief Executive Officer or designee will notify the MHRS Board of allegations that require a report of Major Unusual Incident (MUI), and the results of the investigation, and will notify the Executive Committee of the Community Counseling Center Board of Directors.

-- Any staff member found to have been guilty of abuse or neglect or to have been witness to such abuse and neglect and failed to have reported it to the Client Rights Officer or Chief Executive Officer will be subject to possible disciplinary action by the Corporation.
-This may consist of a written reprimand, suspension without pay or dismissal depending upon the gravity of the offense.
-When appropriate, the offense may also be reported to the staff person’s professional licensing authority.
-Record of confirmed abuse or neglect will be entered into the staff person’s personnel file for permanent retention.
+D. Any workforce member found to have been guilty of abuse or neglect or to have been witness to such abuse or neglect, and failed to have reported it to the Client Rights Officer or Chief Executive Officer, will be subject to possible disciplinary action by the Agency.
+This may consist of written reprimand, suspension without pay, or dismissal depending upon the gravity of the offense.
+When appropriate, the offense may also be reported to the workforce member’s professional licensing authority.
+Record of confirmed abuse or neglect will be entered into the workforce member’s personnel file for permanent retention.

-- The Client Right’s Officer will train each new staff in Client Rights and Client Grievance Procedure, and in recognition and reporting of abuse and neglect.
-A copy of these policies and procedures will be presented to each Corporation employee and volunteer.
+E. The Client Rights Officer will train each new workforce member in Client Rights and Client Grievance Procedure, and in recognition and reporting of abuse and neglect.
+A copy of these policies and procedures will be presented to each Agency employee and volunteer.